Towards Class-Oriented Poisoning Attacks Against Neural Networks: Class-Oriented Poisoning Attack Methods

-Compared to the AS attack, the OV attack is fundamentally more challenging, as it requires to not only compromise the accuracy of the targeted victim class but also maintain the performance of the other classes, i.e., high CFT rate for the victim class while low CFT rates for the other classes.
-However, as observed in our preliminary experiments as well as prior poisoning availability attacks~\cite{liu2016teaching,park2017resilient}, poisoning with data from only one class will also largely shift the distribution of other classes.
-Hence, a set of poisoned data from more than one class is necessary to achieve the adversarial goal of the OV attack.
+The COES attack is fundamentally more challenging than the COEG attack.
+It requires not only compromising the accuracy of the targeted victim class but also maintaining the performance of non-victim classes, i.e., a high CFT rate for the victim class while low CFT rates for all the other classes.
+However, as observed in our single instance attack experiment as well as prior poisoning availability attacks~\cite{park2017resilient}, poisoning with data from only one class will shift the distribution of other classes to some extent.
+Hence, a set of poisoned data from more than a single class is necessary to achieve this adversarial goal.
 Intuitively, simply training images from all classes except the victim class may achieve this adversarial goal.
-However, our preliminary results reveal that such methods always require a huge amount of training data and very large training epochs, which is very inefficient in achieving the adversarial objective.
+However, such methods are inefficient in the end-to-end retraining scenario where limited training data and small learning rates are usually applied, as they always require much more training data and training epochs for poisoning.

-We propose another gradient-based algorithm for the OV attack.
+To this end, we propose another gradient-based algorithm for the COES attack.
 The entire procedure of our poisoned data generation is presented in Algorithm~\ref{algo:poisoned data generation_t2}.
-We modify the method from the AS attack to craft the poisoned dataset as follows: (i) pick a same number of arbitrary images from each class, (ii) enlarge/dwindle feature information of the corresponding classes for each image, as detailed in Algorithm~\ref{algo:poisoned data generation_t2}, and (iii) assign the original ground-truth labels to the non-victim classes and the targeted label $y_p$ to the victim class.
-Specifically, for images from the victim class, we apply the same operations as in Algorithm~\ref{algo:poisoned data generation}, while for images from other classes, we only increase the feature information of their original classes.
-The objective of OV attack can be expressed as: Similarly, the poisoned images are updated through a backward pass in Equation~(\ref{poisoned_data_generation_2}):
+We craft the poisoned dataset as follows: (i) pick a same number of arbitrary images from each class, (ii) enlarge/dwindle feature information of the corresponding classes for each image, as detailed in Algorithm~\ref{algo:poisoned data generation_t2}, and (iii) assign the ground-truth labels to the non-victim classes and the targeted label $y_p$ to the victim class.
+Specifically, for images from the victim class, we apply the same operations as in Algorithm~\ref{algo:poisoned data generation}, while we only increase the feature information of their ground-truth classes for images from other classes.
+The objective of COES attack can be expressed as: